MyWare386/python-hangmans-game/README.md

 Choose a language : English or French.

-Download and unzip the "python_calculator_exe.zip".
+Download and unzip the "python_pendu.exe" or "hangman's_game_python.exe"

-Launch the "python_calculator.exe".
+Launch the file.

 <br>